gokayfem/ComfyUI_VLM_nodes/benchmarks/README.md

 88.351 seconds to 6.858 seconds.
 Treat this as a warm-cache startup result;
 network download time is outside the measurement.

+The separate [cold-start study](COLD_START_RESEARCH.md) profiles the same checkpoint from disk to GPU and combines a bounded FlashPack reader with ComfyUI's file-slice, pinned-memory, residency, and prefetch ideas.
+On the local WSL host, the validated bounded FlashPack configuration reduced cold weight loading from 59.31 seconds to 43.74 seconds p50 (26.3%).
+This is explicitly a local storage result; fal `/data` remains to be measured independently.

 ## SGLang and FlashInfer matrix

 The same 448x299 image, prompt, greedy decode, 96-token cap, RTX 3090, three